Marlborough Sounds Tour

-To see the best of both the North and the South Islands, we take the most scenic route between Wellington and Picton: across the Cook Strait and through the magnificent Marlborough Sounds.
+To see the best of both the North and the South Islands, we tour the most scenic route between Wellington and Picton: across the Cook Strait and through the magnificent Marlborough Sounds.
 The Cook Strait is the narrow body of water that separates the North and the South Islands and we travel between the two islands on a large passenger and vehicle ferry.

 As you sail through the drowned river valleys (10,000 years ago the Sounds were a valley), keep an eye out for bottlenose dolphins – they often like to accompany the interisland ferry.
 If you’re very lucky, you may see whales in the Cook Strait waters – in winter months humpback whales migrate through the Cook Strait.
 On a calm sailing you may see a visible line where the Tasman Sea and Pacific Ocean meet.